What Our Participants are Saying

 My name is Alexis Kelley and I am proud to be a part of the 2010 graduating class of Health Professions High School.
 I joined the YWHLP three years ago and feel that the YWHLP has given me a voice, not only at the community level, but at the Capitol level as well.
 I have grown to become a community leader, youth advocate, and a role model for my peers.
 An important issue in my community is having increased knowledge for sexual health education so my peers can make more informed decisions.
 Through my involvement with YWHLP, I have impacted my community and myself because I now know that I can make a difference for the betterment of developing generations.
 Over the summer I plan interning with the California Latino Capitol Association Summer Intern Program.
 In the fall I am excited about attending San Diego State University in the Honors Program.
 I will be majoring Psychology and plan to pursue a career as a clinical adolescent psychologist.
 On my free time I am a shopaholic on a budget.
 I love keeping up with the latest fashion and I know how to get the most for your buck.
 As I move forward I will continue to voice my opinions and ideas to others while keeping an open mind.
 I want to be an inspiration to other youth.

-4 reader comments on A Tribute to Our Graduating Seniors.
+No comments yet on A Tribute to Our Graduating Seniors.
+Be the first to comment!

 My name is Bandu and I am from Sacramento County.
 I am passionate about women's health and reproductive rights and I want to make a change in my community.
 I attended the Planned Parenthood Capitol Day because I want support prevention services and comprehensive sex education.
 I think more youth should get involved and help inform the decisions that are impacting our lives.Read More